SHORE LINE INTERURBAN HISTORICAL SOCIETY

 1935 was the beginning of a railroad industry revolution.
 Gleaming stainless steel and colorful lightweight passenger trains replaced heavyweight dark painted cars.
 Diesel-electric locomotives totally revolutionized the industry.
 Documented by almost 300 photos of historic significance, many unpublished, this revolution is vividly portrayed in images and words.
 All major railroads serving Chicago and Peoria are included.
 A must addition to your library.

-Dispatch 13 is available for the regular price of $40.00 plus $12.00 postage, when sent to U.S. mailing addresses.
-Shore Line members pay only $24.00 plus $12.00 postage, when sent to U.S. mailing addresses.
+Dispatch 13 is available for the regular price of $40.00 plus $12.00 postage to U.S. mailing addresses.
+Shore Line members pay only $24.00 plus $12.00 postage to U.S. mailing addresses.

 Picture

-Shore Line's Dispatch 12, Chicago Surface Lines: Linking Chicago's Neighborhoods III
+Dispatch 12, Chicago Surface Lines: Linking Chicago's Neighborhoods III

 Picture

-Dispatch No. 11 is available for the regular price of $25.00 plus $12.00 postage.
-Shore Line members pay only $15.00 plus $12.00 postage.
+Dispatch 11 is in limited supply for the regular price of $25.00 plus $12.00 postage to U.S. mailing addresses.
+Shore Line members pay only $15.00 plus $12.00 postage to U.S. mailing addresses.

 Picture

-Buy Dispatch No. 10 at the regular price of $25.00 plus $12.00 postage, or the Shore Line member price of $15.00 plus $12.00 postage.
+Dispatch 10 is available at the regular price of $25.00 plus $12.00 postage to U.S. mailing addresses.
+Shore Line members pay only $15.00 plus $12.00 postage to U.S. mailing addresses.

 Picture

-Dispatch No. 9 is Chicago Surface Lines: Linking Chicago's Neighborhoods II, edited by Richard F. Begley, with George E. Kanary and Walter R. Keevil.
-This 100-page publication includes 20 color pages, 149 photos (28 in color), and two maps (both in color), as well as detailed narratives of 26 streetcar routes.
+This 100-page publication, edited by Richard F. Begley, with George E. Kanary and Walter R. Keevil, includes 20 color pages, 149 photos (28 in color), and two maps (both in color), as well as detailed narratives of 26 streetcar routes and a wonderful article by George Kanary on his recollections of life on Division Street in Wicker Park.

 Picture

-Dispatch 8 covers 12 of CSL’s streetcar lines from January 1, 1945 until the end of streetcar service.
+Dispatch 8 covers 12 of CSL’s streetcar lines from January 1, 1945, until the end of streetcar service.
 These 12 routes (including Broadway-State, Western, 63rd Street and Lawrence) carried about 20% of CSL’s total originating revenue passengers with an average of 521 streetcars daily.
 Eight of the 12 routes covered served only outlying neighborhoods and did not even enter the Central Business District.

 The Dispatch includes detailed narratives on the routes and George Kanary takes us for a long ride on the Cottage Grove line, reliving his experiences on the route.